Emerging Issues in TCPA Class Actions: Impact of McLaughlin v. McKesson, Novel Claims, and Defense Strategies

 This 90-minute webinar is eligible in most states for 1.5 CLE credits.

 This CLE webinar will offer guidance to class action defense counsel on emerging issues and claims under the Telephone Consumer Protection Act (TCPA) and the impact of McLaughlin Chiropractic Associates, Inc. v.
 McKesson Corp., ___ U.S. ___ (June 20, 2025).
-The panel will review recent developments in TCPA jurisprudence, analyze cases alleging violation of the TCPA’s “quiet hours”" provisions, offer defense approaches for challenging certification, identify potential merits defenses, and posit discovery strategies for reducing settlement leverage.
+The panel will review recent developments in TCPA jurisprudence, analyze cases alleging violation of the TCPA’s “quiet hours” provisions, keyword avoider cases, and other new claims; offer defense approaches to compelling arbitration, challenging certification, identify potential merits defenses; and posit discovery strategies for reducing settlement leverage.

 Faculty